 IAC Stopover Grants Available

 The ACS Committee on International Activities (IAC) Stopover Grant application is currently open.
 Stopover Grants allow ACS members to make "stopover" visits during planned international travel during 2017.
 Grants (up to US$500) are available through a peer-reviewed and competitive process to reimburse costs of local travel, accommodations, and incidentals for visits to work with existing and prospective scientific partners (and their students) for the purposes of conducting lectures, training, and building research collaborations.
-Application deadline for 2017 September 1.
-Click here to apply.
-For more information, contact Intlacts@acs.org (Note: If you are traveling prior to September 1, send us an email inquiring an early review of your application).
+Application deadlines are rolling and funding is based on available budget.
+Click here to apply and then email IntlActs@acs.org.

 ACS monitors potential threats to the scientific freedom and human rights of chemical scientists and engineers, as well as to chemistry-related professionals.
 If you become aware of any scientist or engineer, who has had his or her human rights infringed upon, please report the incident immediately to firstname.lastname@example.org so that the appropriate response can be undertaken.
 To receive an alert regarding science and human rights cases that the ACS is monitoring, please register for the ACS Science and Human Rights Alert Network.